NW Summer Housing

 NW Summer Programs

-Chaperoned housing for the 5 week Summer Intensive at TWSB’s NW Campus will be at American University, just .6 mile from our studios at 3515 Wisconsin Ave.
+Chaperoned housing for both the 5-week Summer Intensive & the 1-week Repertory Experience at TWSB’s NW Campus will be at American University, just .6 mile from our studios at 3515 Wisconsin Ave.
 The safe and serene campus of AU provides all the amenities for our students’ comfort and rest.
-Chaperones organize and oversee optional weekend activities.
-There is so much to see in DC!
+Chaperones organize and oversee optional weekend activities during the 5-week Summer Intensive; there is so much to see in DC!

 Please read all the information below carefully — it will make planning your trip to Washington, DC for the Summer Intensive much easier!

-There will be a mandatory meeting for students on Sunday, June 25 from 5:30PM – 7:00PM with the Head Chaperone, all other chaperones, and the Summer Manager.
+Move-in to the dorms is Sunday, June 23rd.
+There will be a mandatory meeting for students on Sunday, June 23 from 5:30PM – 7:00PM with the Head Chaperone, all other chaperones, and the Summer Manager.
 Parents are welcome to attend.

 If you are missing any information, or have further questions, please feel free to contact firstname.lastname@example.org.
 We are looking forward to a wonderful summer!